 8 AM - 4:30 PM

-Drive tests are not available at this time.
+Drive tests are now available by appointment.

 Motor Vehicle and Driver’s License are open, however the Driver’s License Office is by appointment only.